Stallings graphs for quasi-convex subgroups: Stallings graphs

-As before we assume that $(G,L)$ is a fixed rational structure for $G$.
+\begin{definition} Let $(G,L)$ be a rational structure for the group $G$ and let $H$ be a subgroup of $G$.
 The \emph{Stallings graph of $H$ with respect to $L$} is the fragment of $\Schreier(G,H)$ rooted at the vertex $H$, and spanned by the loops at $H$ labeled by the $L$-representatives of the elements of $H$, that is, by the elements of $L\cap \mu\inv(H)$.
-This graph is denoted by $\Gamma_L(H)$ or $(\Gamma_L(H),H)$ to emphasize that $H$ is the root of the graph.
+This graph is denoted by $\Gamma_L(H)$ or $(\Gamma_L(H),H)$ to emphasize that $H$ is the root of the graph. \end{definition}

 It is easily verified that $(\Gamma_L(H),H)$ is a reduced rooted $A$-graph.
+Note that this definition coincides with the notion of \emph{core} introduced by Gitik \cite[Definition 6]{1996:Gitik}.